 image of brand deck cards on a table used to define brand value terms in a content strategy.

-Words matter.
-Editorial guidelines that include brand value terms like those above can help you define content standards.
+Guidelines that include brand value terms can help you define editorial standards.

 4. Define Editorial Standards